Hongshan Forest Zoo: Plant resources

 As of May 2015, the zoo covers an area of 1,026 mu (approximately 68.4 hectares) and is home to over 400 plant species, ranging from ferns to arbor trees, with a forest coverage exceeding 85%.
 Among them, species like cedar, ginkgo, magnolia, camphor, dawn redwood, and red maple majorly contribute to the zoo's mountainous landscape.

 Exhibits

 The zoo consists of Xiaohongshan bird region, Dahongshan beast region, Fangniushan herbivore and Primate animal region, and an amphibian and reptile hall.
-There are 260 species among the more than 3000 animals in the zoo.
-There are protected animals including as Asian elephants, giraffes, zebras, kangaroos, white tiger, panther, orangutan, mandrill, flamingo, macaw,parrots, gold python.
-The first degree protected species from China at the zoo include giant pandas, golden monkeys, gibbons, red-crowned crane, northeast tigers, and Chinese alligators.
+There are 260 species among the more than 3000 animals in the zoo, including as Asian elephants, giraffes, zebras, kangaroos, white tigers, black panthers, orangutans, mandrills, flamingos, macaws, parrots and pythons.
+The first degree protected species from China in the zoo's collection include giant pandas, golden snub-nosed monkeys, gibbons, red-crowned cranes, South China tigers, and Chinese alligators.